-The aim of Careers Education, Information, Advice and Guidance at Chobham Academy is to ensure that students who study here are exceptionally well prepared for the next stage of their education, training or employment.
+The aim of Careers Education, Information, Advice and Guidance at Harris Academy Chobham is to ensure that students who study here are exceptionally well prepared for the next stage of their education, training or employment.

 We focus on the following benchmarks to ensure that students receive good career guidance: